afunnydev/harnois/content/_index.md

   image:
 section1:
   desktop:
-    subtitle: Smart rental solution
+    subtitle: Perfect for your yard
-    title: TEMPORARY FABRIC BUILDINGS TO PROTECT STORAGE FROM THE ELEMENTS
+    title: FABRIC BUILDINGS TO PROTECT STORAGE FROM THE ELEMENTS
   mobile:
-    subtitle: Rental solution
+    subtitle: Storage solution
-    title: TEMPORARY STORAGE BUILDING
+    title: FABRIC BUILDINGS
   image: /images/construction-ezkit.jpg
 section2:
-  title: WHY THE EZKIT<sup>TM</sup> IS PERFECT FOR YOUR CUSTOMERS
+  title: WHY A FABRIC BUILDING IS PERFECT FOR YOUR YARD
   description: >-
-    EzKit<sup>TM</sup> is a temporary fabric building that equipment rental centers can rent out to their customers to answer their short-term storage needs.
+    Our fabric buildings can easily be installed in rental center’s yards to store rental equipment.
   icons1:
     - title: Modular design
       description: >-
-        You can purchase the structures and options separately, mixing and matching them to rent customized products to your customers.
+        You can choose from different models and add customized options to adapt the storage building to your equipment, or to create the perfect maintenance garage.
       icon: icomoon-design-flexible
       link:
         text: Learn more
         anchor: design
-    - title: Adapted to multiple sectors
+    - title: Adapted to the rental sector
       description: >-
-        EzKit<sup>TM</sup> meets the various needs of the construction, industrial, and agricultural sectors.
+        Our wide range of models can be used to store rental equipment, as a maintenance garage or to install a covered workstation, and can even be rented out to your customers.
       icon: fas fa-check-square
       link:
         text: Learn more
         anchor: common-uses
   icons2:
-    - title: Easy to rent
+    - title: "EZkit<sup>TM</sup>: easy to rent"
       description: >-
-        Designed to solve the challenges faced by equipment rental centers and to meet the needs of their customers.
+        One of the models in the EZ series, the EZkit<sup>TM</sup>,  is designed to solve the short-term storage needs of your clients as it’s durable enough to rent many times without damage.
       icon: fas fa-key
       link:
         text: Learn more